casavaca/lean4-tactic-quick-ref/Readme.md

     -- ⊢ ↑k = ↑a * ↑b / ((↑a - 1) * (↑b - 1))
     linear_combination (norm := (field_simp; ring)) h * (1 / (a - 1) / (b - 1))
   ```

+  linear_combination2 is similar, but it creates 2 new goals, a.k.a, lhs and rhs of the =.
+It helps when you can't use "-".
 </details>

 <details><summary> match </summary>